 Santa Clara County

-Where Dreams Happen
+Where Dreams Come Alive

 South Bay Area - Santa Cruz Mountain Communities

 One of the greatest motivators for building my first home in the Santa Cruz Mountains was having spent the periods from 1969-1970 and 1972 - 2001 living in Los Altos Hills, where I attended schools like Eastbrook Elementary, Purissima Elementary, Covington Middle School, and Los Altos High School.
 Living within a stones throw from such Silicon Valley icons as Gordon Moore (Intel), David Packard (Hewlett-Packard), Jerry Yang (Yahoo), Jim Treybig (Tandem Computers) and Charles Sporck (National Semiconductor), this "Who's Who" list of Silicon Valley business leaders of their era lent a certain awe to the simplicity of a country landscape, a rare combination that continues to this day.
 There is a special stretch of Santa Clara County cities that nestle into the foothills that are unique in nature and coveted among the County's most exclusive properties.
-These locations capture and attract buyers seeking a refuge to balance their hectic lives navigating a Silicon Valley career.
+These locations capture and attract buyers seeking a refuge to balance their hectic lives navigating Silicon Valley careers.
 Homes in Los Gatos, Saratoga, Monte Sereno, Portola Valley and Los Altos/Los Altos Hills seem so far away from the hussle-and-bustle of what many hills residents refer to as "downtown," or "the valley," creating parallels to their more rugged and more traditionally rural cousins in Santa Cruz County, which is an important reason why I find both sides of the hill to be equally fertile territories to help my clients find their dream home or parcel.

 Served Zip Codes - Santa Clara County